 While the market hasn’t been desperate for a bifold that matches PVCu aesthetics, there are obvious benefits.
 Not everyone likes the contemporary look of many bifolds.
 Others have nearby windows and doors and might like the ‘softer’ look of this door.

 This bifold comes with reliability and ease built-in.
 From the durable rollers also having a brush pile keeping the track cleaner.
 Hinges are secure and easy to fit/adjust.
 Glazing options are flexible and the door is designed to last.
 Arguably it could have been made slimmer.
 That said the sightlines fall below more popular brands like Origin OB-72 or the Visofold product.
 But, the market doesn’t scream out for the thinnest bifolds either.

 Other systems such as Visofold do give bigger panel sizes and other doors only need three panels where Stellar requires four.
 Stellar bifolds won’t give you a ramp type threshold like Alumina, having both a weather rated and Part M threshold.

 However, these doors are invariably appealing to installers wanting the benefits of the PVCu profile integration and who know their PVCu products.
 The look of the door will also appeal to those not necessarily after a full modern-looking door.
 Installers also benefit from the legendary service Epwin provides to their customers, longevity and reputation.

 The Stellar Bifold door joins a now mature market and worthy of consideration alongside other brands.
 The foiled finish is certainly appealing to those who aren’t convinced by sublimated wood finishes on other aluminium systems.
-Use our contact form for more information and where to buy.
+Of course, Stellar also comes in a full range of powder-coated finishes.